Gardener Cary George begins his third year in charge of the Garden.

 A new plan for an improved front entrance was in the works and Dan Hasty presented the plans and new signage for the Garden and new labels for plants.
 Construction could begin in late summer.
 It would be completed in 1990.
 A volunteer recognition function was held on June 6th in the evening at the Martha Crone Shelter.
 Forty-seven volunteers were on the roster (2).

-In the Friends’ Newsletter, The Fringed Gentian™, President Ann Kessen wrote about her 11 year old son’s experience in the Garden while she volunteered at the shelter.
+In the The Fringed Gentian™, President Ann Kessen wrote about her 11 year old son’s experience in the Garden while she volunteered at the shelter.
 She wrote:

 Another note of sadness regarding the Crone Family occurred on May 27th when Martha and Bill Crone’s only child, daughter Janet Prevey, was killed in a car accident in Canada, hit by drunk driver.
-Surviving her are two daughters Linda Prevey Wander and Judy Prevey.
+Surviving her were two daughters Linda Prevey Wander and Judy Prevey.
+A son, David had died previously in a car accident at age 17 on December 14, 1962.
 Martha had passed away earlier in the year on Feb, 5th.

 Note 1: Minutes of Friends Board meeting April 15, 1989